serge-rgb/old.bigmonachus.github.io/_posts/2014-05-25-going-indie-2.md

 Deciding to "go indie" and go off on my own on a marathonic quest was a carefully taken decision.
 I have a history of making impulsive and stupid decisions; this one was not impulsive.

-There have been a couple of unforseen surprises.
+There have been a couple of unforeseen surprises.
 The first one was my mother going apeshit.

 If you haven't seen Trainspotting, i suggest that you stop reading this and fix that immediately.
 If you have seen Trainspotting, then you certainly remember the best intro sequence in cinematic history.